SevanBadal/react-giphy/README.md

-Simple react starter with the following config:
+Cool react app that allows users to search for gifs using the giphy api

+config:

 - React, ReactDOM
 - Webpack 4